Q&A with Second-Generation Steward of the Terra Nostra, Azores

 There’s also some areas of the garden that we don’t want to touch too much.
 We want these areas to look as natural as possible, leaving the growth of a dense vegetation of palm trees between trees, shrubs and many herbaceous, looking a bit like a forest.
 That doesn’t mean we can’t clean or introduce some exotic species in these areas.

-We think is important in the garden to have this contrast between the places where everything is more clean, organized and designed and then you have the wilder forest in the back of the garden.
+We think is important in the garden to have this contrast between the places where everything is cleaner, organized and designed and then you have the wilder forest in the back of the garden.

 However, a garden is a place in constant evolution and when you’re creative, there’s always space for new projects.
 I’m confident about the future.